abberdeen/circuitid-csharp/docs/AuthenticationApi.md

 ## CreateAuthentication

-> CreateAuthentication200Response CreateAuthentication (Authentication authentication)
+> CreateAuthentication200Response CreateAuthentication (AuthenticationCreateOrPatch authenticationCreateOrPatch)

 Create a new object